Filtration learning in exact multi-parameter persistent homology and classification of time-series data: Filtration learning within Exact Multi-parameter Persistent Homology

-Note that the problem \eqref{eq:objective} is inherently nonconvex and nonsmooth, so finding a globally optimal solution is challenging.
-Alternatively, our aim is to find a stationary point within the loss function.
-Note that Clarke stationary points need not be local minima \cite{li2020understanding}.
+As mentioned earlier, the problem \eqref{eq:objective} is inherently nonconvex and nonsmooth.
+Thus our aim is to find a stationary point within the loss function.
+Note that Clarke stationary points are not necessarily local minima \cite{li2020understanding}.